 And don't worry, we're not advocating Matrix-style human battery farms.
 Gym users still get their regular workout but the energy they've exerted is converted into electricity.

-Energym has also developed an app that will incentivise clean-energy generation with rewards that can be purchased in an online marketplace.
+Energym has partnered with Sweatcoin to incentivise clean-energy generation with rewards that can be purchased in an online marketplace.
 It's win-win for gym power: the user gets the workout they want and the chance to increase their fitness for tangible rewards whilst the gym owner gets a reduced electricity bill and fewer fossil fuels are burned.

 When we workout we expend energy.
-At the moment, that energy is wasted; it doesn't do anything but what if there was a way to take that energy and send it to the battery?
+At the moment, that energy is wasted; it doesn't do anything but what if there was a way to take that energy and send it to a centralised battery?

 Aside from the fact that your business can tap into the energy generation that's already going on inside your building?

 You can attract a more socially conscious demographic for membership and build a community around clean-energy generation.